SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Evaluation

-\mypara{Datasets} We use the following datasets to conduct our experiments. \begin{itemize} \item {\bf CIFAR-10~\cite{CIFAR}} The CIFAR-10 dataset has $60,000$ images in $10$ classes.
+\begin{itemize} \item {\bf ImageNet~\cite{RDSKSMHKKBBF15}.} The ImageNet dataset contains 1.2 million training images distributed in 1,000 classes.
+Each image has size $224 \times 224 \times 3$. \item {\bf CIFAR-10~\cite{CIFAR}} The CIFAR-10 dataset has $60,000$ images in $10$ classes.
 Among them, there are $50,000$ images for training and $10,000$ images for testing.
-The size of each sample is $32 \times 32 \times 3$.
-We randomly sample $100$ images of $10$ classes from testing set to be our private dataset $\mathcal{D}_{priv}$.
-We use the training set as our query dataset in model stealing attacks. \item {\bf CIFAR-100~\cite{CIFAR}.} Similar to CIFAR-10, The CIFAR-100 dataset contains $60,000$ images with size $32 \times 32 \times 3$ in $100$ classes, and there are 500 training images and 100 testing images in each class.
-We use the training set as our query dataset in model stealing attacks. \item {\bf STL-10~\cite{CNL11}.} The STL-10 dataset consists of $5,000$ training samples and $8,000$ test samples.
-Besides, it also contains $100,000$ unlabeled samples.
-The unlabeled data are extracted from a similar but broader distribution of images than labeled data.
-We use unlabeled samples to query the victim encoder in model stealing attacks.
-We resize each sample from $96 \times 96 \times 3$ to $32 \times 32 \times 3$. \item {\bf GTSRB~\cite{SSSI11}.} German Traffic Sign Detection Benchmark (GTSDB) contains $39,209$ training images and $12,630$ test images.
-It contains $43$-category traffic signs.
-We resize images to $32 \times 32 \times 3$.
-The attackers use the training set to query the victim encoder in model stealing attacks. \end{itemize}
+The size of each image is $32 \times 32 \times 3$. \item {\bf CIFAR-100~\cite{CIFAR}.} Similar to CIFAR-10, The CIFAR-100 dataset contains $60,000$ images with size $32 \times 32 \times 3$ in $100$ classes, and there are 500 training images and 100 testing images in each class. \item {\bf STL-10~\cite{CNL11}.} The STL-10 dataset consists of $5,000$ training images and $8,000$ testing images in 10 classes.
+Besides, it also contains $100,000$ unlabeled images.
+Note that the images on STL-10 are acquired from labeled images on ImageNet.\footnote{\url{https://cs.stanford.edu/~acoates/stl10/}} The size of each image is $96 \times 96 \times 3$. \item {\bf GTSRB~\cite{SSSI11}.} German Traffic Sign Recognition Benchmark (GTSRB) contains $39,209$ training images and $12,630$ testing images.
+It contains $43$-category traffic signs. \item {\bf MNIST~\cite{MNIST}.} MNIST is a handwritten digits dataset that contains 60,000 training images and 10,000 testing images in 10 classes.
+Each image has size $28 \times 28 \times 1$. \item {\bf FashionMNIST~\cite{XRV17}.} FashionMNIST (F-MNIST) is a Zalando's article image dataset that has 10 classes.
+It has 60,000 training images and 10,000 testing images.
+Each sample is a grayscale image with size $28 \times 28 \times 1$. \end{itemize}

-\mypara{Pre-training Encoder} In our experiment, we use the training set of CIFAR-10 as the pre-training dataset and adopt ResNet-18~\cite{HZRS16} as the model architecture to pre-train the encoder.
-Regarding the training algorithm, we consider SimCLR, MoCo v2, and BYOL.
-Our implementation is based on the publicly available code of contrastive learning.\footnote{\url{https://github.com/vturrisi/solo-learn}} The encoders are pre-trained for $1,000$ epochs with batch size of $256$ and SGD as the optimizer.
-The dimension of the encoder's output, i.e., the feature, is $512$.
-Once being trained, those encoders are considered as the clean encoder.